-- What is the impact on your overall if you increase or decrease price?
+- What is the impact on your overall portfolio if you increase or decrease price?

 As tempting as it may be to rely on guesswork, desk research or historical insights, we strongly recommend against that approach when confronted with rising inflation rates.
 At best, the historical insights you may have exist in isolation.
 At worst, they’re outdated and potentially harmful to your current pricing and revenue strategy.

 Context is key to effective FMCG pricing during inflation